Indu Jain: Career and philanthropy

-Jain was founder and president of the ladies' wing of FICCI (FLO) as of March 2017.
+Jain was the founder and president of the ladies' wing of FICCI (FLO) as of March 2017.
 From 1999 to her death, she chaired the Bharatiya Jnanpith Trust, a literary organization founded by her father-in-law Sahu Shanti Prasad Jain in 1944.
 The Trust administers the Jnanpith award, the highest honour for authors writing in Indian languages.

-Jain was an author, publishing a two-volume Encyclopedia of Indian Saints and Sages in 2012 and 2019.
+Jain was an author, who published a two-volume Encyclopedia of Indian Saints and Sages in 2012 and 2019.
 Co-authored with N. K. Prasad and published by Times Group Books, the second instalment was launched at an event for World Environmental Day with religious leaders.

 Awards

 Indu Jain was awarded the Padma Bhushan by the government of India in January 2016.

 In November 2019, she received the Lifetime Achievement award from the Institute of Company Secretaries of India "for translating excellence in corporate governance into reality".

-She also won a Lifetime Contribution to Media award from the All India Management Association in 2018 as part of the group’s annual Managing India Awards for excellence in leadership and nation building.
+She also won a Lifetime Contribution to Media award from the All India Management Association in 2018 as part of the group's annual Managing India Awards for excellence in leadership and nation building.
 She won a Lifetime Achievement Award from the Indian Congress of Women.